- Dec 3 - Apr 1, 2020

-To register for the series, fill in the secure Google form here.
+To register for the 2021 series, fill in the secure Google form here.
 All those registered will receive a link to attend from Crowdcast, via email.
-To unsubscribe, send an email to email@example.com.
+To unsubscribe, send an email to firstname.lastname@example.org.
+If you subscribed in 2020, you will need to resubscribe.

 We will be using Crowdcast.
 A Crowdcast quick reference guide is available here.
 Some tips on using Crowdcast are below from Chris Sumner.